suent/Carpenter.AzurePipelines/docs/operations.md

 ## BuildDotNet

-Performs a DotNet build of the solution.
+Performs a build of the solution using the dotnet command line tool.

 This operation uses the following settings: